uanders/react-redux-cheatsheet/article/react-redux-concept-workflow.md

     ```

 1. In this way, the store receives a new state.
-When the store is updated with a new state state a re-render of the components that have subscribed to the store is triggered.
+When the store is updated with a new state a re-render of the components that have subscribed to the store is triggered.

 1. Note, that action creators are most often used to create actions that lead to a change of the state in the store.
 But not all action creators are used to generate state changes that are stored.
 Some action objects are generated by action creators just to make temporary state changes to the app which are not stored.